Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 I’m back.
 The Wire Format is surprisingly elegant, except for ZigZag encoding.
 Through trial and error, editing out chunks of Protobuf with a hex editor is just a no-go.

 While computationally expensive, decoding, editing, and re-encoding without the original schema leads to a modified encoding.
-This is likely because we cannot detect if ZigZag encoding is being used, or if a number is an int32, int64, sint32/64, varint, etc., plus the order of object fields is normally non-deterministic.
+This is likely because we cannot detect whether ZigZag encoding is being used, or if a number is an int32, int64, sint32/64, varint, etc., plus the order of object fields is normally nondeterministic.
 Here is some Protobuf trivia on the matter:

 Top ↩

-Exploit a Protobuf Flaw to Easily Remove All Ads by Changing One Byte
+Exploit a Protobuf Feature to Easily Remove All Ads by Changing One Byte

-Casually poring over the C++ source code, an interesting comment in the Protobuf code caught my eye:
+Casually poring over the C++ source code, an interesting comment in the Protobuf code catches my eye:

 UnknownFieldSet is used to keep track of fields that were seen when parsing a protocol message but whose field numbers or types are unrecognized.
 This most frequently occurs when new fields are added to a message type and then messages containing those fields are read by old software that was compiled before the new types were added. (ref)

 Yes, what to do with unknown fields?
 What to do indeed.
-And, how easy would it be to say, change a 49399797 field key to, say, 49399796 thus making an entire substructure of advertisement and tracking information suddenly unavailable?
+And how easy would it be to change a 49399797 field key to, say, 49399796, making an entire sub-structure of advertisement and tracking information suddenly unavailable?
 Tantalizing.

-And, if we can calculate the field tags in bytes with bit-twiddling, then can we use a simple regex to AMF1 the section of ads in O(n) time?
+If we can calculate the field tags in bytes with a little bit-twiddling, then we can use a simple regex to AMF1 the ad section in O(n) time.

 We know the wire type is 2 (length-delimited nested string/message), and one target field key is 49399797.
 When bit-twiddled, we get the target tag